 These somatic afferents are relayed from the thalamus, through the posterior limb of the internal capsule (Fig. 248) to the somatic sensory cortex of the postcentral gyrus.
 In the internal capsule the fibres are arranged in the sequence 'face, arm, trunk and leg' from before backwards, and this segregation persists in the sensory cortex, where the leg is represented on the dorsal and medial part of the cortex, the trunk and arm in its middle portion and the face most inferiorly.
-Since the size of the area cortical representation reflects the density of the peripheral innervation rather than the area of the receptive field, there is a good deal of distortion of the body image in the cortex, the cortical representation of the face and hand being much greater than that of the limbs and trunk.
+Since the size of the area of cortical representation reflects the density of the peripheral innervation and hence complexity of the function being performed rather than the area of the receptive field, there is a good deal of distortion of the body image in the cortex, the cortical representation of the face and hand being much greater than that of the limbs and trunk.

-- 1 Lesions of the sensory pathway most commonly occur in the internal capsule following some form of cerebrovascular accident.
+1 Lesions of the sensory pathway most commonly occur in the internal capsule following some form of cerebrovascular accident.
 If complete, these result in a total hemianaesthesia of the opposite side of the body.
-In partial lesions the area of sensory loss will be determined by the site of the injury in the internal capsule and, from a knowledge of the sensory (and motor) loss, it is usually possible to determine with some degree of accuracy the site of a lesion in the capsule. - 2 Since there is modality segregation below the decussation of the medial lemniscus, lesions of the sensory pathways at cord level result in dissociation of sensation, with an area of analgesia contralaterally together with impairment of tactile sensibility ipsilaterally.
+In partial lesions the area of sensory loss will be determined by the site of the injury in the internal capsule and, from a knowledge of the sensory (and motor) loss, it is usually possible to determine with some degree of accuracy the site of a lesion in the capsule.

+2 Since there is modality segregation below the decussation of the medial lemniscus, lesions of the sensory pathways at cord level result in dissociation of sensation, with an area of analgesia contralaterally together with impairment of tactile sensibility ipsilaterally (for further details, see pages 366-7).